What is VectorStyler?

 - Support for multiple canvases in a single document, to enable advanced workflow, by reusing objects, styles and symbols as components, or creating multiple variations of the same illustration.

-- Defining and selecting master canvases, to reuse artwork and design between multiple canvases.
+- Defining and selecting parent canvases, to reuse artwork and design between multiple canvases.

 VectorStyler is developed by NumericPath, an independent software developer from Finland.
 For details and press inquiries please contact at firstname.lastname@example.org.